Assessment timetables are out now! Find yours here.

 Quiz yourself on your knowledge with the Quizlet App or use the Tinycards App to make your own digital flashcards.
 Make sure you’re getting enough sleep with the Sleep Cycle App.
 Use the Evernote App to create and stick to your To Do List.

 Plan your workload

-Although the pace may quicken towards the end of semester, exam prep is a marathon, not a sprint.
+Although the pace may quicken towards the end of semester, assessment prep is a marathon, not a sprint.
 It’s important to plan ahead and plan early to reduce stress.

 Create a realistic study plan and stick to it, factoring in time for social events, work and ‘life admin’.

-There are lots of tips and tricks for managing your workload – find what works for you.
+There are lots of tips and tricks for managing your workload and avoiding procrastination – find what works for you.